Syrian Arc: Extent

 The furthest west that folds have been attributed to the Syrian Arc deformation phase is in the northern Western Desert near Matruh.
-The area of folding continues to the east forming a broad zone about 200 km wide passing into the Eastern Desert, including major structures such as Kattaniya and the breached anticline at Wadi Araba on the western side of the Gulf of Suez.
+The area of folding continues to the east forming a broad zone about 200 km wide passing into the Eastern Desert, including major structures such as Kattaniya and the breached anticline at Wadi Araba, near the Dead Sea on the western side of the Gulf of Suez.
 In Sinai, a series of other breached anticlinal structures are developed, such as those at Halal, Maghara and Yelleg.

 Geometry

 The Syrian Arc has an overall S-shape, with structures trending WSW–ENE in Egypt and Syria and SSW–NNE trending in the intervening section.

 The Palmyra fold belt

 In Syria the main Syrian Arc structure is the WSW–ENE trending Palmyra fold belt.
 It extends eastward from the Dead Sea Transform, dying out near the Euphrates Graben.
 The left lateral offset of the Palmyrides against the other part of the Syrian Arc across the Dead Sea Transform has been estimated as a maximum of about 107 km.